Protein structure prediction: Protein classification

-Proteins may be classified according to both structural and sequence similarity.
+Proteins may be classified according to both structural and sequential similarity.
 For structural classification, the sizes and spatial arrangements of secondary structures described in the above paragraph are compared in known three-dimensional structures.
 Classification based on sequence similarity was historically the first to be used.
 Initially, similarity based on alignments of whole sequences was performed.
 Later, proteins were classified on the basis of the occurrence of conserved amino acid patterns.
 Databases that classify proteins by one or more of these schemes are available.

 In considering protein classification schemes, it is important to keep several observations in mind.
 First, two entirely different protein sequences from different evolutionary origins may fold into a similar structure.
 Conversely, the sequence of an ancient gene for a given structure may have diverged considerably in different species while at the same time maintaining the same basic structural features.
 Recognizing any remaining sequence similarity in such cases may be a very difficult task.
 Second, two proteins that share a significant degree of sequence similarity either with each other or with a third sequence also share an evolutionary origin and should share some structural features also.
 However, gene duplication and genetic rearrangements during evolution may give rise to new gene copies, which can then evolve into proteins with new function and structure.